lagomoura/randomColor/README.md

 # JavaScript practice's project
 ### Random Pick Color

-Poject built with Vainila JS.
+Project built with Vainila JS.
-Pick a random color clicking on buttom.
+Pick a random color by clicking on generate buttom.
-You can choose simple color or HEX as well.
+You can choose between simple or HEX color.

 For any bug and/or feedback, mail me: mouralago@live.com.

 Take care 💚
 Gustavo Lago

 --------------------------------

 # Projeto de pratica em JavaScript